yaololo/push-notification/docs/index.md

 - [Intro to Web Push Notifications with English - CC subtitles (closed captions) and transcript](http://www.yousubtitles.com/Intro-to-Web-Push-Notifications-id-1210061)

-Please spend some time to watch the video, especially the second video.
+Please spend some time to watch the video, especially the second video to understand more about service worker.